How To Choose Best Camping Tents For Your Family?

 2. Sleeping Capacity

-The next major consideration is how many people will be using the tent.
+The next major consideration is how many people will be using the best family tent you choose.
 While most tents give a sleeping capacity, it's important to remember that this number is allowing for very little wiggle room.
 Many people prefer to choose a tent with the capacity for one extra person, and some even advise to double the capacity to allow for gear.
 It's good advice – particularly if your tent mate tosses and turns throughout the night.

 While tent height isn't a big deal to some people, for others – tall folks and those who are claustrophobic - tent height is a serious matter.
 Cabin-style tents tend to allow for more standing room, while dome style tents typically are tallest only in the center, and even there you'll probably have to crouch.
 If you plan to spend much time in your tent, and especially if you have several people sharing your tent, a cabin-style tent will be much more comfortable.